Want to get involved in the sustainable fashion movement but are not sure how?

 I contacted the brands of my three garments to ask #whomademyclothes? including the fabric.
-I didn’t receive a response from Levis or Topshop but Collectif suggested I emailed them.
-Their reply to my email was ‘We get fabric from our print supplier who get the greige from their Mills all based in China but we have no further information regarding this‘.
+I didn’t receive a response from Levis or Topshop but Collectiff replied ‘We get fabric from our print supplier who get the greige from their Mills all based in China but we have no further information regarding this‘.
 They were able to tell me that the fabric was printed in China and the skirt also manufactured there.
 I wasn’t surprised by Collectif’s answer.
 I had read the comments of the students further ahead on the course than me and the majority had also been unsuccessful in finding out the true location of their garments, many not receiving a reply.
-A Fashion Revolution report from 2015 shares the statistics to support my findings
+A Fashion Revolution report from 2015 shares the statistics to support my research.

-I worked as a junior buyer for a large retailer many years ago.
+I started my career as a Buyers Admin assistant, reaching junior buyer level at Arcadia, one of the largest fashion retail companies in Europe.
 Selecting a product for the range was similar to being part of a long complicated property chain with the customer being the first time buyer and the buyer being the Estate Agent.
-A buying team works with designers on the look of a range and individual garments.
+A buying team works with designers on the overall look of a range and individual garments.
 The buyer then briefs a manufacturing agent on the spec of the item, the quantity of the order and negotiates the cost price.
-The agent may own factories themselves but equally they outsource to other factories and this factory may outsource it to another.
-You can see how the supply chain becomes complicated.
+The agent may own factories themselves but they may also outsource to other factories and this factory may outsource the order to another.
+The factory that produce the garments will not be the same one that dyes and prints the fabric.
+There will be another manufacturer who weaves or knits the greige (name of fabric before it is dyed or), yet another spins the yarn.
+Then there is the farmer or factory that produces the fibres.
+You can see why the supply chain is complicated.

-As a junior buyer I was concerned with the destination of the final manufacturing process as this affected the price.
-Global governments set quotas on imports and exports depending on where products were made e.g. if a garment was finished in Hong Kong, it would be cheaper than buying it direct from China (I worked as a Junior Buyer pre-1999, this system was abolished in 2005).
+I was concerned with the destination of the final manufacturing process as this affected the price.
+Global governments used to set quotas on imports and exports depending on where products were made e.g. if a garment was finished in Hong Kong, it would be cheaper than buying it direct from China (I worked at Arcadia from 1993 to 2000, this system was abolished in 2005).
 I might have known where the finished woven, dyed and printed fabric was from but I wouldn’t have known how it got to that state and certainly not where the fibre was grown.
 Sadly it seems that nothing has changed in the past twenty years and the fashion industry still has a long way to go before it becomes a circular transparent industry.
-Full transparency would mean that the brand can let the customer know the origin of every stage of the manufacturing process.
+Full transparency means the brand letting the customer know the origin of every stage of the manufacturing process.

 ‘Rising costs in China are causing a shift of some types of manufacturing to lower-cost countries like Bangladesh, India and Vietnam.
 In many cases, the exodus has been led by the Chinese themselves who have aggressively moved to set up manufacturing bases elsewhere.’